ShamindaKanchana/GDP-and-Economic-Comparison-Sri-Lanka-vs.-USA/README.md

 ## Data Process
 - Using python we have identified null values and removed from both datasets.
 - There is no any duplication therefore no need to remove duplications
+- Except year all data types are inappropriate so they have cleaned with removing unwanted strings
+- Converted to appropriate data types
+- Given suitable names which haven't proper names before